Growing Dwarf Fruit Trees

 Planting your Dwarf Fruit Trees

-Getting the tree off to a proper start will influence its future success.
+Planting your trees correctly and getting them off to a good start will influence their future success.
 Plant the tree as soon as possible after you have bought it.
-For any temporary storage, place moistened fruit trees in a cool, dark place.
+For any temporary storage, place moistened in a cool, dark place.
 If you are going to store your fruit trees longer than 10 days, lay the tree down in a shady place and cover the roots with moist earth.

 If you have at least a partially prepared hole ahead of time, you need to make sure that it is wide and deep enough to avoid crowding the roots and of a depth so that the graft (where the changes or trunk is slightly offset) is easily above the ground.
 If grafted portion (and above) is underground, it can put forth roots and develop into a standard size trees.